All Recipes Dessert

 Can I make these bars gluten-free?

-How do I prevent the crust from becoming soggy?
+How can I stop the crust from going soggy?

-How do I know when the bars are done?
+How will I know if the bars are done?

-What if I don’t have a pastry cutter?
+Do I need a pastry cutter?

 Can I add spices to the streusel topping?